Our Mental Health & Wellness Team

 .jpeg)

-Trystan Balderston, M.S., LGPC, CPT
+Trystan Balderston, LGPC, CPT

 Trystan is a Licensed Graduate Professional Counselor and a NASM certified personal trainer.
 He received a bachelor's degree in exercise science from Towson University, and a master's in clinical mental health counseling from Walden University.
 Trystan's experiences in the physical and mental health spaces have shown him that true wellness is achieved from balance of the mind and body.